PERA Enterprise Lifecycle Model

 PERAWHA4.GIF - 10141 Bytes

-Taken together, the above defines the complete Enterprise Model Although formats for documenting of each of the three model components (Facilities, People and Information Systems) vary, the intent is the same: to provide a coherent and coordinated representation of the enterprise during that phase.
-It is also true for all three model components, that additional detail is added in each sucessive phase by building on the information defined in the previous phase.
+Although formats for documenting of each of the three model components (Facilities, People and Systems) will vary, the intent is to support a coherent and coordinated representation of the enterprise during each phase.
+For all three components, additional detail is added in each sucessive phase by building on the information defined in the previous phase.

 Back to PERA Home Page